Kakusui/OSC_Interface/README.md

 ## Overview
 The OSC Interface is an open-source tool designed to automate the retrieval of files from Google Drive and distribute them into predetermined locations.
 This software simplifies managing and organizing files, offering integration with their Google Drive accounts.

+## To Use
+Simply download the source code, set up your LocalConfig file, and configure the following paths:
+- blacklist.txt (folder names to ignore when merging directories)
+- file_names.txt (files to import from)
+- folder_ids.txt (gfolder id's to retrieve content from)
+- folder_names.txt (those gfolder names)

+Once this is completed, you can simply run the run.py file and log in through Google, and your transfer will complete.

 ## Privacy and Data Usage
 By using the OSC Interface, you agree to the Privacy Policy, which outlines the following:
 - OSC Interface can modify, delete, and view any files in your Google Drive that you have specified in the application's configuration.